GeroVanMi/user/.github/README.md

 git clone https://github.com/AstroNvim/AstroNvim ~/.config/nvim
 ```

-#### Create a new user repository from this template
+#### Create a new user repository from the AstroNvim template

-Press the "Use this template" button above to create a new repository to store your user configuration.
+Use the official [template](https://github.com/AstroNvim/user_example) from AstroNvim.

-You can also just clone this repository directly if you do not want to track your user configuration in GitHub.
+You can also just clone this repository directly if you want to copy my configuration.

 #### Clone the repository